WebTools-NG/WebTools-NG/README.md

     <img alt="TMDB" src="https://github.com/WebTools-NG/WebTools-NG/blob/master/wiki/icons/TMDB-Full.png" width="75">
 </a>
 <br>
-<a href="https://www.themoviedb.org/">For providing a beautiful API for free, since we are a non profit Open Source project.</a><br>
+<a href="https://www.themoviedb.org/">For providing a very useful API for free, since we are a non profit Open Source project.</a><br>
 Please consider signing up to the TMDB <a href="https://www.themoviedb.org/signup">Here</a>
 <br>
 <br>